GrKoR/esphome_aux_ac_component/README-EN.md

 ## Supported air conditioners ##
 AUX is one of the OEM air conditioner manufacturers.
 AUX produce ACs for many brands.
-There is the following list of AUX-based air conditioner on the Internet: AUX, Abion, AC ELECTRIC, Almacom, Ballu, Centek, Climer, DAX, Energolux, ERISSON, Green Energy, Hyundai, IGC, Kentatsu (some series only), Klimaire, KOMANCHI, LANZKRAFT, LEBERG, LGen, Monroe, Neoclima, NEOLINE, One Air, Pioneer (until 2016), Roda, Rovex, Royal Clima, SAKATA, Samurai, SATURN, Scarlett, SmartWay, Soling, Subtropic, SUBTROPIC, Supra, Timberk, Vertex, Zanussi.
+There is the following list of AUX-based air conditioner on the internet: AUX, Abion, AC ELECTRIC, Almacom, Ballu, Centek, Climer, DAX, Energolux, ERISSON, Green Energy, Hyundai, IGC, Kentatsu (some series only), Klimaire, KOMANCHI, LANZKRAFT, LEBERG, LGen, Monroe, Neoclima, NEOLINE, One Air, Pioneer (until 2016), Roda, Rovex, Royal Clima, SAKATA, Samurai, SATURN, Scarlett, SmartWay, Soling, Subtropic, SUBTROPIC, Supra, Timberk, Vertex, Zanussi.
 There are doubts about its completeness and reliability, but nothing better could be found.

 ### List of compatible ACs (tested) ###
 [The list of tested ACs](docs/AC_TESTED.md) is placed in a separate file and includes tested by the author or by users ACs.
 This list is permanently updated, mainly based on feedback from users in [Telegram chat](https://t.me/aux_ac).<br />